º NEW

 For a video of the WIP and the soundscape created for the work click here.

-30 future sculptures, 3 missing drawings
+︎30 future sculptures, 3 missing sculptures (2022)

-For two years Federico and I walked down the same street several times a day to get to our studio.
+For two years, photographer Federico Clavarino and I walked down the same street several times a day to get to our studio.
 It was the fastest route, but not the prettiest.
 The section of it that we traversed had been turned into a dump, where people from the area left their broken furniture, clothes and garbage to accumulate until the wind and those passing by reshuffled it.
 The walls of the street were full of colorful graffiti.
 The sun hit the concrete so hard that on hot days it was a true torture to walk past there, without any trees to give some shade.

 Its name, translated in English, would be something along the lines of The Scary Road.
 We made it a goal to find a way to enjoy our daily walks on that street.
 I built my own porcelain palaces resembling those on the street and glazed them with the same colors and shapes of the graffiti on the wall.
 I also used the images that Federico took there, with its people, its light and its forms, to construct my pieces.
 The result of this work, Via Spaventa, brings together his images and my sculptures.